caiolaytynher/block_game/README.md

 # Block Game

-A Minecraft based block game made in C. This is a project that I'm doing to learn about game development and low level programming.
+A Minecraft inspired block game made in C. This is a project that I'm doing to learn about game development and low level programming.

 ## Inspirations